vmware/open-vmdk/README.md

 ```
 Multiple disks are only supported to be attached to one SCSI controller, and at most 15 disks can be added in one OVA.

-When `mkova.sh` completes, you should see the final OVA under iun the current directory.
+When `mkova.sh` completes, you should see the final OVA under the current directory.

+##### Configuration File

+`mkova.sh` will look for a configuration file at `/etc/open-vmdk.conf`.
+This is a simple shell script that can be used to set default values.